|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Crashed August 2, 1942 at 9:30am

-During January 1942, this bomber operated from Hickam Field and flew patrol missions over the ocean.
+During January 1942, this bomber operated from Hickam Field and flew patrol missions over Pacific Ocean.
 On January 16, 1942 the bomber claimed to locate, bomb and sink a Japanese submarine.
+Next, this B-17 flown from Hickam Field acorss the Pacific to Australia.
+Possibly participted in the February 22-23, 1942 bombing mission over Rabaul, the first American bombing mission in the South Pacific.

 On March 12, 1942 this B-17 took off from Horn Island Airfield piloted by Horgan and Fields on a mission against Salamaua.
 Afterwards landed at 7-Mile Drome and overnighted there.